michel-mle/cplexinstallation/README.md

-# Installing CPLEX 12.8 on Windows and Mac OS for Python usage
+# Using Python with CPLEX 12.8 on Windows and Mac OS

-This is for Python usage.
+This gives instruction to install the library docplex.

 ## On Windows